weiyuan95/hotels-merge/README.md

 - Whitespaces trimmed from all strings
 - Amenities are title-cased for better readability.
 For example, `free wifi` becomes `Free Wifi`.
 If necessary, words are changed to match how they are conventionally used.
 For example 'Tub' to 'Bathtub'
-- Latitudes and longitudes are converted to either a `number` or `null` if they are empty/not defined.
+- Latitudes and longitudes are converted to a `number`.
+If the field is empty/not defined, it will be `null` instead.
 - Acme Supplier facilities are split up by case.
 For example 'BusinessCenter' becomes 'Business Center'
 - Country names are change from country code ('SG') to the fully qualified country name ('Singapore')